VPDC

 Polio vaccine provides the best protection against poliovirus.

-Two doses of inactivated polio vaccine (IPV) are at least 90% effective o against paralytic polio; three doses are at least 99% effective.
+Two doses of inactivated polio vaccine (IPV) are at least 90% effective against paralytic polio; three doses are at least 99% effective.

 Recommendations for children and adults are as follows: